Hiring & Recruitment

 Equal Opportunity Search Information

 For professional and faculty positions, the hiring unit must complete a Recruitment Strategy Form.
 This form, among other things, identifies the search committee members and describes the recruitment efforts that will be undertaken.
-When filling positions for which there are goals for increasing the number of women and minorities, recruitment specifically targeted toward these populations must be identified.

 The recruitment strategy form will be submitted to Human Resources with the other paperwork required to initiate a search.
 This package will be routed through the Office of Equal Opportunity for appropriate approval.